univention/univention-corporate-server/doc/manual/appendix/variables.rst

    For more information, see :ref:`ip-config-radius-configuration-mab`.

+.. envvar:: freeradius/conf/tls-max-version

+   Configures the maximum TLS version the server will attempt to use.
+   Some operating systems might not support the latest version, see :ref:`ip-config-radius-disable-tls-1-3`.

 .. envvar:: freeradius/vlan-id

    Configures the fallback value for VLAN ID for users that aren't member of a